Bus Riders Union (Los Angeles): Current activism

-Recently, the BRU has branched out into other civil rights issues.
 The BRU was one of the sponsors of the Great American Boycott demonstration in Los Angeles on May 1, 2006.
 The current campaign is "1,000 More Buses, 1,000 Less Police", as the BRU is advocating that policing be reduced throughout the city because of past abuses by the Los Angeles Police Department of minority civil rights.

-The Bus Riders Union strongly opposed the fare increases that were proposed in 2007.
-While the turnout of members at the hearing was impressive, the strategy of having a fare decrease as their chief demand was ineffectual.
-The BRU has since taken credit for highlighting equity issues in the debate over bus fares, but has offered no substantive solutions to increase transit funding.

 The LCSC has launched a Center for Transportation Strategies intended to expand its involvement with regional and national transportation issues as an outgrowth of a 2005 conference attended by activists from around the U.S.

 Since 2004, the BRU has engaged in an ongoing advocacy campaign for the placing of bus only lanes along Wilshire Boulevard.

 Criticism

 Criticism of the BRU points to the high use of some LACMTA rail lines among minorities to argue that the BRU legal case and its assertion of racism has no basis.
 Critics also take issue with the BRU’s rhetorical or political style, contending that BRU organizers are overly combative and ideological.
 An additional line of criticism draws from modal debates in the field of urban transit planning, asserting that rail should hold a higher priority than the bus, or that the BRU’s overemphasis on one mode is counterproductive.

 In addition, criticism has centered on the BRU's non-bus related civil rights activities.
-A columnist in the Jewish Journal criticized the BRU for publishing flyers comparing the situation of Palestinians to those of Jews in Nazi Germany, and questioned the BRU taking funds from the Nathan Cummings Foundation, a foundation "formed in the Jewish tradition".
+A columnist in the Jewish Journal criticized the BRU for publishing flyers comparing the situation of Palestinians to that of Jews in Nazi Germany, and questioned the BRU taking funds from the Nathan Cummings Foundation, a foundation "formed in the Jewish tradition".